A work in progress

 From that costal part, his own,

-Adam said of her, so fresh and pristine pure,
+And Adam said of her, there fresh and pure:

 She's "bone of my bones and flesh of my flesh,"